joy-hui/Daily-Planner/README.md

 # Daily-Planner

-## It's a code create a simple calendar application that allows a user to save events for each hour of the day. contains the following requirements:
+## It's a code create a simple calendar application that allows a user to save events for each hour of the day.

 ## It contains the following requirements: